Bossy Lobster

 npm and Go

+This post was included in Golang Weekly issue 414.
 This is cross-posted from the Hardfin engineering blog.

 As programming language ecosystems evolve, they learn from each other.
 When this happens we all benefit from more useful features, patterns, libraries, and tools.
 A core part of a programming language ecosystem — packaging — can be a source of pain, e.g. from version conflicts, slow build times, security issues, etc.